 Dr. Steiner served as an Associate Clinical Professor, Department of Psychiatry, University of California Medical School, San Francisco for fourteen years and is on the faculty of The Psychotherapy Institute's Group Therapy Training Program.
 She lectures at professional meetings nationally and locally, and writes for consumers and therapists.
 She has a private practice in the San Francisco Bay Area, CA, USA, providing telehealth to individuals, couples and groups.

-If you have questions about Dr. Steiner's therapy groups, please call her at (925) 962-0060 or send an email along with your phone number, and a variety of times when it would be convenient for her to return your call.
+If you have questions about Dr. Steiner's therapy groups, please call her at (925) 962-0060 or send a short email with your phone number, and a variety of times when it would be convenient for her to return your call.

 Disclaimer: This website is designed for educational purposes, and is not a substitute for professional medical or psychological care.
 If you require urgent medical or psychological services please consult a qualified professional in your area, or go to your nearest Emergency Room, or if in the US call 911.

 Your Privacy is Important:

 An increasing number of therapists discourage sending confidential information over the Internet, since privacy cannot be guaranteed, and in the US the Patriot Act allows the reading of private emails.
 Additionally there may be other issues with maintaining confidentiality via the Internet.